axibase/atsd/administration/backup.md

 * [User Groups](./collector-account.md#create-user-group)
 * [Web Configurations](../rule-engine/notifications/webhook.md)

-A backup does not include [data tables](./data_retention.md#data-tables) containing series, properties, or metadata messages.
-See [Data](#data) for instructions on creating data backup.
+> Configuration backup does not include [data tables](./data_retention.md#data-tables) containing series, properties, or messages.
+See [Data](#data) section for instructions on creating data backup.

-ATSD performs an [automatic backup](#configure-backup-schedule) each day at a specified time.
+The database performs a [scheduled backup](#configure-backup-schedule) each day at a specified time.

-Whether performed manually or automatically, `metric` and `entity` backups only contain non-default settings such as custom tags, labels, or field values.
+To reduce the amount of disk space used, backups of `metric` and `entity` types only contain records with non-default settings such as custom tags, labels, or field values.

 ### Manual Backup

-Open the **Settings** menu, expand the **Diagnostics** section and select **Backup Files**.
+Open the **Settings > Diagnostics > Backup Files** page.

 ![](./images/backup-files.png)

-Manually create a new backup by clicking **Backup**.
+Click **Backup** to create a new backup manually.
 New backup files appear in the **Backup Files** table alongside **Last Modified** and **Size, KB** information.

 ![](./images/backed-up-files.png)

-Download individual backup files in gzipped XML format by clicking the link in the **Name** column or access the complete `backup` folder at `/opt/atsd/atsd/backup`.
+Download individual backup archives by clicking the link in the **Name** column or copy the files from the `/opt/atsd/atsd/backup` directory.
+The name of the archive contains the date when the backup was generated.

+### Scheduled Backup

+The [**Server Properties**](./server-properties.md) page contains the `internal.backup.schedule` property.
+By default, the database creates backup files in the `/opt/atsd/atsd/backup` directory every day at 23:30 [local server time](./timezone.md).
+Configure the [`cron`](https://axibase.com/docs/axibase-collector/scheduling.html#cron-expressions) expression as needed to modify this schedule.

+New backup files do not replace existing backup files.
+Each backup is timestamped with the date and time of creation.

+Configure an external `cron` job to prune old backup files and to move records to a different location.

+### Restore

+The records in the selected backup archive can be restored in the same ATSD instance or in another ATSD instance.

-Import backup XML files to any ATSD instance whose records you plan to restore.
-Use backup files to revert ATSD records to an earlier date if a record is deleted erroneously or contains recent errors for example.
+Choose one or multiple backup file to revert ATSD records to an earlier date if a record is deleted erroneously.
 Alternatively, import records to another ATSD instance to replicate a configuration.

-### Manual Restore

-Open the **Settings** menu, expand the **Diagnostics** section and select **Backup Import**.
+Open the **Settings > Diagnostics > Backup Import** page.

 ![](./images/backup-import.png)

-Add the desired backup files by clicking **Choose Files**.
+Upload the desired backup files by clicking **Choose Files**.
 If needed, select multiple files.
-Click **Import** to add the selected backup files to ATSD.
+Click **Import** to restore records from the selected backup files.

 ![](./images/import-backup.png)

 **Backup Import** has two optional settings:

-* **Replace Existing** setting toggles whether or not ATSD deletes existing records which match those incoming.
-If disabled, and matching records exist in the database, ATSD does not import matching incoming records.
+* **Replace Existing** setting instructs the database to replace existing records with new records in case of match.
+If disabled, and matching records exist in the database, the database retains existing records unchanged and ignores matching records in the backup file.
-* **Auto Enable** setting toggles whether or not uploaded records are [enabled](./data_retention.md#disable-metric) by default.
+* **Auto Enable** setting controls whether or not uploaded records are [enabled](./data_retention.md#disable-metric) by default.

-### Configure Backup Schedule

-The [**Server Properties**](./server-properties.md) page contains the `internal.backup.schedule` property.
-By default, ATSD creates a backup at `/opt/atsd/atsd/backup` every day at 23:30 [server local time](./timezone.md).
-Configure the [`cron`](https://axibase.com/docs/axibase-collector/scheduling.html#cron-expressions) expression as needed to modify this schedule.

-New backup files do not replace existing backup files.
-Each backup is timestamped with the date and time of creation.
-Configure an external `cron` job to prune old backup files.

 ## Data

 ### Replication

-To replicate an ATSD master node to an ATSD slave node, follow the instructions in [Replication](./replication.md).
+To replicate data to another database instance, follow the instructions in the [Replication](./replication.md) guide.

 ### Base Directory Copy

-This method only applies to [standalone](../installation/README.md#packages) ATSD instances.
+This method involves copying files on the local file system and only applies to [standalone](../installation/README.md#packages) installations.

 Stop ATSD.